What Are VP9 and AV1?

 | VP9 | High | Slow on CPU | Good in browsers, mixed offline |

-At 1080p, AV1 can look cleaner than H.264 at half the bitrate on hard content.
+At 1080p, AV1 can look cleaner than H.264 at a much lower bitrate on hard content.
 At high bitrates for archiving, differences shrink.

 Where you already encounter VP9 and AV1

-- WebM assets on sites optimizing for Chrome and Firefox.
+- WebM assets on sites optimizing for modern browsers.

-- Some conferencing tools simulcast modern codecs to save bandwidth.
+- Some conferencing tools that use modern codecs to save bandwidth.

 Encoding time and hardware support

-Software AV1 encodes can be 5 to 10 times slower than H.264 on the same machine for similar visual targets.
+Software AV1 encodes can be several times slower than H.264 on the same machine for similar visual targets.
 Hardware encoders on recent GPUs and Apple Silicon improve that gap but require supported apps and drivers.

-VP9 sits between H.265 and AV1 on speed.
+VP9 sits between H.265 and AV1 on speed for many CPU encodes.
 For a one-off bug clip due in five minutes, waiting on AV1 rarely makes sense.

 What to export for your own files